Team-Retrospect/server-agent/README.md

     <br>

-4. Update the `trace` script in your service `package.json` file by appending the name of your service startup file.
+4. Update the `start` script in your service `package.json` file by appending the name of your service startup file.

         ```json
-          "trace": "node -r textrix-server/tracing.js nameOfYourStartupFile.js"
+          "start": "node -r retrospect-server-agent/tracing.js nameOfYourStartupFile.js"
         ```

     <br>

-5. Start your application by calling the `trace` script.
+5. Start your application by calling the `start` script.